phalcon/documentation/docs/api/phalcon_acl.md

 Adds a role to the ACL list.
 Second parameter allows inheriting access data from other existing role

+If the role already exists this method returns `false` and the `accessInherits` argument is ignored; the existing role is left unchanged.

 ```php
 $acl->addRole(
     new Phalcon\Acl\Role("administrator"),